IgorSuchkov/property_for_sale/README.md

 # property_for_sale
-The real estate service data is an archive of ads for several years about the sale of apartments in St. Petersburg and neighboring settlements.
+Real estate service data - archive of announcements for several years about the sale of apartments in St. Petersburg and neighboring settlements.

+Task - perform data analysis and find patterns